-Friday’s Snow Moon coincides with a penumbral eclipse
+Snow Moon: What it means and when you can see it - amNewYork

-New York City is expected to get up to 8 inches of snow on Thursday, and Friday is the Full Snow Moon.
+New York City is expected to get as many as 8 inches of snow on Thursday, and Friday is the Full Snow Moon.
 Coincidence?
 Perhaps.

-Despite what the name suggests, the Snow Moon is technically just another name for the full moon that falls in the month of February.
+Despite what the name suggests, the Snow Moon is technically just another name for the full moon that falls in February.

 While this may seem a bit underwhelming, there are some pretty interesting facts about the Snow Moon.
 See below to learn more.